phelipetls/phelipetls.github.io/email/posts/adb-a-must-know-cli-tool-for-android-development/index.md

 <p>You can solve this problem by running <code>adb reverse tcp:6006 tcp:6006</code>.
 Now your
 mobile device will have access to the server running on your computer.</p>
 <p>An example from React Native is the Metro bundler, that usually serves the
-bundled JS of your app at port <code>8081</code>, so we need to run <code>adb reverse tcp:8081 tcp:8081</code> to make the server reachable by the Android device.
+bundled JS of your app at port <code>8081</code>, so we need to run <code>adb reverse tcp:8081 tcp:8081</code> to make the server available at your mobile device.
 This is usually done under the hood when we run <code>npx react-native run-android</code>, but if the device can&rsquo;t find the JS bundle or is stuck loading it we usually need to run it again.</p>